Aladin147/BLKWDS_Manager/docs/implementation_status.md

 11. Limited Booking Management functionality (IDENTIFIED in v0.14.0)
 12. No consistent navigation system (IDENTIFIED in v0.14.0)
 13. Limited data management and reporting capabilities (IDENTIFIED in v0.14.0)
+14. ~~Dashboard layout issues where the app appears incorrectly formatted on initial launch but improves after manual window resizing~~ (FIXED in v0.19.0)

 ## Next Steps